linkarzu/linkarzu.github.io/_posts/neovim/2025-07-23-all-neobean-basics.md

 ---

 - I remapped `esc` to `capslock` and many other remaps using Kanata on macOS
-- Kanata is multiplatform.
-So Linux furries and Windows normies can use it as well
+- Kanata is multiplatform, so Linux furries and Windows normies can use it as well
 - [Kanata vs Karabiner-Elements: Which One Wins?](https://youtu.be/P5vTzsmBNQc){:target="\_blank"}